 - Made direct amends to such people wherever possible, except when to do so would injure them or others.

-Step nine expands on step eight, detailing the need to physically approach individuals who have been harmed through substance abuse and make honest amends.
+Step nine expands on step eight, detailing the need to physically approach individuals who have been harmed by the addiction and make honest amends.
 However, there is a caveat on this step: if a personal meeting would be too painful for one or both parties or could implicate another individual in a criminal act, reparations can be bypassed.

 - Continued to take personal inventory and when we were wrong promptly admitted it.